-Family support services are provided by a personal care attendant that enables a family to keep their child or family member with a developmental disability at home and also enhances family functioning.
+Family support services are defined as direct support and assistance provided to a recipient in his/her home or in the community that allow the recipient to achieve and/or maintain increased independence, productivity, enhanced family functioning, and inclusion in the community to the same degree as individuals without disabilities.
+These services are provided by a personal care attendant that enables a family to keep their child or family member with a developmental disability at home.
 Services may be provided in the child's home or outside of the child's home in such settings as after school programs, summer camps, or other places as specified in the approved POC.
 Family support services may not be provided in the following locations:

-- A direct service worker's residence, regardless of the relationship, unless the worker's residence is a certified foster care home, - A hospital once the recipient has been admitted, - A licensed congregate setting which includes licensed Intermediate Care Facilities for the Developmentally Disabled (ICFs/DD), community homes, center-based respite facilities and day habilitation programs, - Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception which has been prior approved by the LGE and included in the recipient's POC, or - Outside the United States or territories of the United States.
+- A direct service worker's residence, regardless of the relationship, unless the worker's residence is a certified foster care home; - A hospital once the recipient has been admitted; - A licensed congregate setting which includes licensed Intermediate Care Facilities for the Intellectual Disabilities (ICFs/IID), community homes, center-based respite facilities and day habilitation programs; - Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception which has been prior approved by the Human Services District or Authority and included in the recipient's POC; or - Outside the United States or territories of the United States.